8 Reasons to Test your Data Backups and Disaster Recovery Plan

 Cars, electronic goods, and software are just three types of products that manufacturers check for quality before they’re out “in production.”
 Imagine what might happen if companies didn’t test their products before buyers try them!
-The same logic applies to computer backups and disaster recovery (DR) plans.
-Or at least it should.
+The same logic should apply to computer backups and disaster recovery (DR) plans.
 Organizations must design and plan their backups to cover all their important systems.
-Yet many companies still “test” (i.e. use) their backups and DR plans for the first time during an actual recovery, after a malware attack, hardware failure or other disastrous event that cuts off their access to important systems, applications, and data.
+Many companies still “test” (i.e., use) their backups and DR plans for the first time during an actual recovery, after a malware attack, hardware failure or another disastrous event that cuts off their access to important systems, applications, and data.
 According to one survey, almost 1-in-5 organizations surveyed (18 percent) “had concerns” or were “not confident at all” in their disaster recovery plan in 2017.

-Gain trust in a system
+1. Gain trust in a system

-Once a backup plan and system has been implemented, it must be tested immediately.
+Once a backup plan and system have been implemented, it must be tested immediately.
 The sooner any shortcomings are found and addressed, the more likely it is that backups will serve their intended purpose.

 Regularly scheduled (or surprise) tests provide ongoing confirmation of the effectiveness of backup and DR plans.
 The time to learn that a backup disk is faulty or a file is corrupted is NOT when the data it’s supposed to store is required!

-Make sure the plans fit the business environment
+2. Make sure the plans fit the business environment

 Are all servers covered?
 What about data created on notebook computers or mobile devices?
 Does the backup plan retain data far enough in the past to ensure the organization meets regulatory requirements?
-Do backups make the organization “e-discovery ready” should litigation arise?
+Do backups make the team “e-discovery ready” should litigation arise?
 These are just some of the questions organizations must ask when they test their backup and DR plans.

-Gain understanding of the DR process
+3. Gain understanding of the DR process

 Once IT professionals do practice runs, they understand how the DR plan works.
 They will also gain the confidence to tackle any “This is not a drill!” scenarios.

-Learn how to work with parties involved in DR
+4. Learn how to work with parties involved in DR

 When a DR team tests the plan, members learn how to work with each other.
 They can also collaborate on changing the DR plan whenever updates are needed.

-Determine a reasonable recovery time objective (RTO)
+5. Determine a reasonable recovery time objective (RTO)

 RTO is the amount of time a system or data can be unavailable before a business suffers material consequences.
 Those consequences usually mean the business starts to lose money.
 Should a system go offline, people will ask how long it will take to bring back online.
 Timing a test recovery effort gives an approximate answer to that question.
 Timing specific phases of the process helps IT staff identify potential pinch points in the process and re-shape up-to-date RTO estimates during the recovery process.
 If tests reveal that the RTO is inadequate, changes can be made in the plan, the systems or elsewhere to achieve an acceptable RTO.

-Keep plans consistent with the current computing environment
+6. Keep plans consistent with the current computing environment

 Organizations regularly implement new systems, replace old ones, add users to their computing environments, retire old systems and take other actions that affect current backup and DR plans, even potentially rendering them obsolete.
 Once updated, they must be tested again against the current environment.
 Organizations can also schedule periodic tests to detect changes and possible issues that might fly under the radar.

-Enable offline testing of changes to a DR plan
+7. Enable offline testing of changes to a DR plan

 Once backups exist, copies of those backups can be used in virtual machines to test changes to the DR plan without affecting production environments.
 Such “offline testing” helps organizations do things like reduce RTO and incorporate changes to the backup and DR plan, all without hampering daily operations or taxing production environments.

-Successful tests cost less than the consequences of unsuccessful recoveries
+8. Successful tests cost less than the consequences of unsuccessful recoveries

 Leave a Reply